-This arrangement specifically provides that Youngblood is having Debtor pay her fees under an installment contract.
 The Court finds this problematic.
 As the UST points out, this arrangement violates the Idaho Rules of Professional Conduct.
 Those professional rules apply to attorneys practicing before this Court.
 Local Bankruptcy Rule 9010.1(g) provides that the "members of the bar of this court shall adhere to the Rules of Professional Conduct promulgated and adopted by the Supreme Court of the State of Idaho.").
 Grimmett, 2017 WL 2437231 at 5.

-Pertinent here, Idaho Rule of Professional Conduct 1.7 governs conflicts of interest and provides that a lawyer shall not represent a client if "there is a significant risk that the representation of one or more clients will be materially limited by ... the personal interests of the lawyer...."
+Pertinent here, Idaho Rule of Professional Conduct 1.7 governs conflicts of MEMORANDUM OF DECISION - 11 interest and provides that a lawyer shall not represent a client if "there is a significant risk that the representation of one or more clients will be materially limited by ... the personal interests of the lawyer...."
 Idaho Rule of Professional Conduct 1.7(a).
 Such conflicts may be overcome if, inter alia, the client gives informed consent, confirmed in writing.
 Idaho Rule of Professional Conduct 1.7(b).
-The arrangement established in the Disclosure is essentially an installment payment plan, with the payments being assigned to a third-party for collection, giving Youngblood access to a line of credit.
+The arrangement established in the Disclosure is essentially an installment payment plan, and when the payments are assigned to a third-party for collection, Youngblood then has access to a line of credit.

-It is patently clear, however, that Debtor cannot afford to make payments.
-The schedule J filed in her case, which illustrates her expenses as well as her monthly net income, plainly shows that her expenses exceed her income by \$566.34 each month.
+It is possible that Debtors cannot afford to make payments.
+The schedule J filed in their case, which illustrates their expenses and their monthly net income, shows that their monthly net income is \$672.24.
+The Court has no information about the specifics of the financial arrangement between Debtors and the third party "lender"; the Disclosure says only that Debtors have up to 12 months post-petition to pay the fees.
 Ex.
-385. As such, this payment arrangement puts Debtor at financial risk.
-From the face of the documents in the Court's docket, it appears that Youngblood signed Debtor up for a plan that was financially harmful to her but beneficial to Youngblood.
-This is a conflict of interest and violates Idaho Rule of Professional Conduct 1.7(a).
+310. Debtors' net monthly income is not large, and it is possible they would find making monthly payments difficult.
+As such, this payment arrangement may well put Debtors at financial risk.
+From the face of the documents in the Court's docket, it appears that Youngblood signed Debtors up for a plan that was potentially financially harmful to them but beneficial to himself.
+Because Debtors' schedules show a positive monthly net income, however, it would be speculative for the Court to find a conflict of interest in this case.